Tokushinkai Philosophy

 aims

-1. Always be cheerful, kind and kind at heart
+1. Always be cheerful, kind, and gentle with sincerity.

 History